SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 ---
-title: Azure DevOps Server Integration
+title: Azure DevOps Integration
 url: /analysis/azuredevops-integration/
 ---
-SonarQube's integration with Azure DevOps Server allows you to maintain code quality and security in your Azure DevOps Server repositories.
+SonarQube's integration with Azure DevOps allows you to maintain code quality and security in your Azure DevOps repositories.
+It is compatible with both Azure DevOps Server and Azure DevOps Services.

 With this integration, you'll be able to: